katrina356/TitanicProject/README.md

     (0.2139435376173998, 'gender'),
     (0.11452194680648929, 'ticket_class'),
     (0.1023419958134857, 'fare'),
 ___
-Age + survived_y_n + category returns that the younger people, especially crew members did not survive.
-___

-The RandomForestClassifier resulted in a 94% accuracy; however, the results of the Confusion Matrix is poor at 78%.
+The RandomForestClassifier resulted in a 94% accuracy; however, the results of the Confusion Matrix are poor at 78%.
 Overall, the numbers are okay.
 The f1-score is high enough.
-Precision is decent.
-SHOULD WE SAY WHY PRECISION IS DECENT?
+Precision is decent for non-survivors with correctly prediction of 81%; however, it is only 69% survivors.

 ![](Resources/Images/randomforest.png)
 ___
-Pandas_Profiling.
 During the research and analysis of the modeling process, Pandas profiling was discovered as a tool to view the overall statistics of the data.
 It is visually more appealing and interactive.

 ![](Resources/Images/pandasprofiling.png)